ssheggrud/Mod_20_Project/README.md

 •	Once the data frame is reviewed and approved by the team export the clean data frame into a new CSV (Transformed dataframes into new CSVs can be found in **Resources > Clean CSVs as of Sept 11**)

-•	Export the clean data frame tables to connect with the RDS server and Postgres SQL.
+•	Export the clean data frame tables for each election year to connect with the RDS server and Postgres SQL.

 •	Create the join on committees and individual tables to prepare for machine learning.

+• Merge the tables by the individual data frame, committe contribution data frame, as well as the expenditure report dataframes all as a single CSV per year.

 •	Determining columns necessary for ML